isomerpages/moh-hcsa/_healthcare-providers/What Do We Need To Know/Key Responsibilities.md

 and data breaches in a timely manner.
 Prompt reporting enables swift action to mitigate risks and protect patient information.</p>
 <h3>Medico-legal Guidance</h3>
-<h3>MOH will provide clarity on the medico-legal obligations related to contributing to, accessing, and sharing health information through NEHR.
-This guidance will address concerns raised by healthcare providers regarding their legal responsibilities.</h3>
+<p>MOH will provide clarity on the medico-legal obligations related to contributing
+to, accessing, and sharing health information through NEHR.
+This guidance will address concerns raised by healthcare providers regarding their legal responsibilities.</p>
 <p></p>